 I only use these for very special occasions – my anniversary, to serve my grandmother on her 86th birthday & beyond… you know big times like that.

-2. Get yourself some silverware that will last, including service pieces.
+2. Invest in some silverware that will last, including service pieces.

 Don’t be cheap.